 Your child will be added to our school's waiting list automatically for that school year.
-Where any vacancy arises, places will be offered from the waiting list based on the oversubscription criteria within this policy.

 Find out more including any current vacancies in Leeds schools.

 Appeals

 If you have applied but not been offered a place at our school, you have the right to appeal.
 Our appeals are arranged by Leeds City Council